Welcome to the

 loving wife, mother, sister, friend and aunt.

-survived by daughters Catrina Coon and Samantha Pellerin
+by daughters Catrina Coon and Samantha Pellerin

 (Taylor), grandchildren Everett, Sawyer, Graham, and Estelle, coparent/mother Donna M Bowdish,